GMercyU: Home of the “Real” James Bond

 The “real” James Bond was born in 1900 in Philadelphia and was a respected ornithologist (expert on birds) and author of a book called Birds of the West Indies.

-As a child, he lived in his family’s country estate in Gwynedd Valley, PA, which is now GMercyU’s Assumption Hall (shown in the photo at top).
+Bond spent several years of his childhood at his family’s country estate in Gwynedd Valley, PA, which is now GMercyU’s Assumption Hall (shown in the photo at top).

-Today, Assumption Hall houses the offices of GMercyU’s President, Institutional Advancement, Mission Integration, the Office of Diversity, Equity & Inclusion, and the Marketing Department.
+Today, Assumption Hall houses the offices of GMercyU’s President, University Advancement, Mission Integration, the Office of Diversity, Equity & Inclusion, and the Marketing Department.
 This magnificent building is the oldest on campus and is known to many as the “James Bond House.”

 Get a 007-style tour of campus, including Assumption Hall, below.